pinting/oraculum/README.md

     class T1,T2 plain
 ```

-The edge label determines the `ON` clause - it is not chosen by the model but read off the schema.
+The edge label determines the `ON` clause.
+The schema writes it; the model only picks which edge to walk.
 Joining is vertex contraction: `t1` and `t2` merge into one node that inherits both neighbourhoods, so a table two foreign keys away becomes reachable only after the intermediate one has been joined in.
 With more tables the problem is which contraction sequence connects the required set and the edges fix every `ON` clause along the way.

 **The WHERE clause: a phase boundary.** Everything above runs in one direction: fields are chosen, tables follow, joins connect them.
 The `WHERE` keyword reverses the flow.
-By the time it is reached the FROM clause is finished and what a condition may name is no longer something to be solved - it is a fixed set.
+By the time it is reached the FROM clause is finished and what a condition may name is no longer something to be solved: it is a fixed set.
 Call it the **virtual table**: every column of every source the clause placed, whether it arrived as a root entry or was contracted in by a join.

 Continuing the example, suppose the FROM clause settled on `t1 INNER JOIN t2 ON t1.f1 = t2.f4`.
 The virtual table is: